Trade directory · San Diego metro · California

 Licensing Requirements

-California requires C-33 Painting and Decorating Contractor License for projects over $500.
-Must pass Law & Business exam and trade-specific exam, submit financial statement, provide surety bond ($25,000), and maintain 4 years verifiable experience.
-License renewal every 2 years with 32 hours continuing education.
+California requires C-33 Painting and Decorating Contractor License.
+Must pass Law & Business exam and trade-specific exam.
+Requires 4 years journeyman experience or equivalent combination of education and experience.
+License renewal every 2 years with continuing education requirements.

 §2